0xideas/sequifier-archive/README.md

 should also be added.

+If the training data does not come from the preprocessing step, both train and validation data have to take the form of a csv file with the columns:

+> sequenceId, seq_length, seq_length-1,...,1, target

 The training step configured using the config.
 The two default configs can be found here:

 > configs/train/default.yaml